Local Usage¶

 Boolean flag used to exclude trapped ion mobility spectrometry data from exported data.
 Precursor ion mobility information is still exported. |

-encoding |
+mz_encoding |

-Choose encoding for binary arrays: 32-bit (“32”) or 64-bit (“64”).
+Choose encoding for mz array: 32-bit (“32”) or 64-bit (“64”).
 Defaults to 64-bit. |

 profile_bins |